anchoranalysis/anchoranalysis.github.io/pages/developer_guide/developer_guide_intro_getting_started.md

 ## Key systems

 * [GitHub](https://github.com/anchoranalysis) - hosts all source code, the website, and **released** JARs and distributions.
-* *Amazon AWS* - provides a build server ```build.anchoranalysis.org``` (on demand - suspended when not in use)
+* *Amazon AWS* - provides a build server ```build.anchoranalysis.org``` (on demand - suspended when not in use).

 Services running on the build-server include:

-* *Nexus* - repository server, to publish and retrieve **snapshot** JARs during building
+* *Nexus* - repository server, to publish and retrieve **snapshot** JARs during building.
-* *Jenkins* - continuous integration server - running tests and other tasks when we commit changed source code, such as generting javadocs
+* *Jenkins* - continuous integration server - running tests and other tasks when we commit changed source code, such as generting javadocs.
-* *SonarQube* - static code analyzer to find possible bad coding practice in the Java source
+* *SonarQube* - static code analyzer to find possible poor coding practices in the Java source.

 ## Key documents